15 Expats Talk about Health Insurance and Healthcare in Bahamas

 We asked expats in Bahamas if they have access to public healthcare in Bahamas.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in the Bahamas.
 The government has implemented a number of measures to ensure the safety of healthcare workers and patients, including the introduction of a national health insurance scheme, the establishment of a national health emergency response team, and the implementation of a national contact tracing system.
 Additionally, the government has provided additional resources to hospitals and clinics to help them cope with the increased demand for services.
-Despite these efforts, the healthcare system in the Bahamas has been strained due to the pandemic, with long wait times for appointments and limited access to medical supplies," remarked one expat in Bahamas.
+Despite these efforts, the healthcare system in the Bahamas has been strained due to the pandemic, with long wait times for appointments and limited access to medical supplies," wrote an expat living in Bahamas.

 What advice do you have for expats having a baby in Bahamas?